nhs-r-community/Conference_2019/README.md

 There are two ways to access the workshops:

+  - Using the RStudio Cloud Workspace **(OUr prefered option)**: All material is available in the conference workspace:
+    <https://bit.ly/2Nnblc2> .
+This works from your web browser, and you
+    do not need R and Rstudio installd on your machine to access it.

   - Using your own machine: You can download zip files of each workshop, or if you are familiar with Git and GitHub, you can clone the repository.
-  - Using the RStudio Cloud Workspace: All material is available in the conference workspace.
-We will send a link to the workspace, via the registered email address of attendees, in the week prior to the conference.
+Follow the links in the table above to the relevant workshops.

 If you are unsure about your setup, or unable to access the material on your own machine, please use the RStudio Cloud method.